Additional insured

 An additional insured is a party other than the policyholder who has an interest in whatever is being covered.
 Homeowners insurance typically covers you and people living in the house who are related to you.
 That can leave some people exposed.

-You might also hear the term additional insured used to describe the actual endorsement that extends your insurance coverage to the other party.
+You might also hear the term additional insured used to describe the actual endorsement (also called a rider) that extends your insurance coverage to the other party.
 Endorsements essentially modify your policy.
-In the case of your homeowners insurance, an additional insured endorsement alters your policy to provide coverage to someone who has a financial stake in your home but isn’t automatically covered.
+In the case of your homeowner's insurance, an additional insured endorsement alters your policy to provide coverage to someone who has a financial stake in your home but isn’t automatically covered.
 Additional insured endorsements may have a nominal fee associated with them.

 Additional insured vs. named insured

-You may hear the terms additional insured and named insured when talking to your insurance carrier or someone who wants a certificate of insurance.
+People often use the terms additional insured and named insured when talking to an insurance company or someone who wants a certificate of insurance.
 The named insured is any person or organization specifically designated as insured by a policy.
 More often than not, the named insured on homeowners insurance is the policyholder, or owner, and has all rights to control the policy.
 This means the named insured can change coverage or even cancel the policy.

 Because an additional insured doesn’t own the policy, they can’t make any changes to the coverage.
 They do, however, get the benefits of the policy if a claim is filed, including having their legal fees covered if they’re named in a lawsuit over events occurring on the insured property.
 Moreover, additional insureds can file property claims on the insured house.